 - All entries must be in English.

-- All entries must be original works and not set in the world of Arborell.
+- All entries must be original works incorporating unique characters and world settings.

 - All entrants must state clearly on the first page of their entries that they are the authors of the work submitted.